 Jake is an avid outdoorsman.
 From hunting to fishing, if it’s outdoors, Jake probably enjoys it.
 Jake is thrilled to now be closer to home and in an area that has so much to offer outdoors.
 He is excited to explore the Tennessee Valley and you may catch him out navigating some of the less-traveled roads.

 Jake also enjoys writing, public speaking, studying history and geography, music, and nature photography.
-He also likes keeping up with the latest research in meteorology, particularly in how meteorology is related to social science: How do people perceive and receive weather information in this now-digital age?
+He also likes keeping up with the latest research in meteorology, particularly in how meteorology is related to social science.

 The tornado outbreaks in April 2011 gave Jake firsthand experience in not only covering severe weather, but seeing what kind of power and damage only those types of storms can unleash.
 Jake was a junior at Mississippi State at the time and was interning with WAPT in Jackson, MS. A storm on April 15, 2011, produced an EF-3 tornado in Clinton, MS, a town where Jake spent most of his childhood.
 He says seeing the damage firsthand on the ground in a place he grew up left him with something he remembers every time there is severe weather.
 Jake was also on the ground in Tuscaloosa, Alabama, just days after the deadly EF-4 tornado tore across the state on April 27.

 A report Jake did on storm shelters was included in a 2015 30-minute weather special, called Taking Action: Lessons Learned from Every Storm.
 The special was nominated for an Emmy Award in 2016.
 The same weather special was named Best in Public Affairs Television by the Alabama Broadcaster’s Association in 2016.

 Jake was awarded the National Weather Association’s Television Seal of Approval in May 2016.